 Strawberries and Cream Microwave Oatmeal

-• Let the oatmeal stand: While you likely wouldn’t want a bowl of piping hot oats straight out of the microwave, it’s important to let the oats stand and cool a bit.
-As they cool, they continue to thicken and the flavors intensify a bit further.
+• Let the oatmeal sit: While you likely wouldn’t want a bowl of piping hot oats straight out of the microwave, it’s important to let the oats stand and cool a bit.
+They’ll thicken as they sit and the flavor gets better too.

-• Taste test: Before sitting down to enjoy the oats, make sure to give them a quick taste test and add a little extra if flavors are lacking.
-An extra pinch of salt or a little extra sugar can make all the difference!
+• Taste test: Before sitting down to enjoy the oats, make sure to give them a quick taste.
+If it needs more flavor, add a pinch of salt or a bit more sugar.

 • Get to know your microwave: Each microwave is a little different.
-If yours tends to run hotter, start with less time and if it runs cooler, you may need extra time added on.
-It might take a little experimenting with your microwave, but once you’ve tested through the oats a couple of times, you’ll know the exact timing to use with your particular microwave.
+If yours tends to run hotter, start with less time.
+If it runs cooler, you may need more time added on.
+It might take a a few tries with your microwave, but once you’ve tested the oats a couple of times, you’ll know the exact timing to use.

-Quick oats absorb liquid rapidly as they sit and slightly cool.
-So to avoid overly thick/dry oatmeal, cook for a little less time and let the oats stand at room temperature for a few minutes to thicken and become nice and creamy!
+Quick oats soak up liquid rapidly as they sit and slightly cool.
+So to avoid overly thick/dry oatmeal, cook for a little less time and let the oats stand at room temp for a few minutes to thicken and become nice and creamy!

 Maple and brown sugar Microwave Oatmeal